A Precise Photometric Ratio via Laser Excitation of the Sodium Layer II: Two-photon Excitation Using Lasers Detuned from 589.16 nm and 819.71 nm Resonances: Resulting Estimated Photometric Ratio Precision

 \section{Resulting Estimated Photometric Ratio Precision}

-Figures~\ref{fig:rzphotratiosimfit} and~\ref{fig:riphotratiosimfit} show the results of sets of numerical simulations to determine the precision of photometric ratio measurement when using single pairs of 30~s VRO visits to the LPRS spot.
-As shown in Fig.~\ref{fig:rzphotratiosimfit}, for pairs of visits in the $r$ and $z$ filters, the resulting estimates of the photometric ratio measurement and its statistical uncertainty are $0.5 \pm (0.79 \times 10^{-5})$ for the case of an LPRS generated using laser design options $a$), and $0.5 \pm (3.00 \times 10^{-5})$ for the case of an LPRS generated using laser design options $b$).
-Figure~\ref{fig:riphotratiosimfit} shows that for pairs of visits in the $r$ and $i$ filters, the resulting estimates of the photometric ratio measurement and its statistical uncertainty are $0.5 \pm (0.90 \times 10^{-5})$ for the case of an LPRS generated using laser design options $a$), and $0.5 \pm (3.38 \times 10^{-5})$ for the case of an LPRS generated using laser design options $b$).
+Figure~\ref{fig:photratiosimfit} shows the results of sets of numerical simulations to determine the precision of photometric ratio measurement when using single pairs of 30~s LSST visits to the LPRS spot.
+As shown in Fig.~\ref{fig:photratiosimfit}, for pairs of visits in the $r$ and $z$ filters, the resulting estimates of the photometric ratio measurement and its statistical uncertainty are $0.5 \pm (0.79 \times 10^{-5})$ for the case of an LPRS generated using laser design options~(A), and $0.5 \pm (3.00 \times 10^{-5})$ for the case of an LPRS generated using laser design options~(B); and for pairs of visits in the $r$ and $i$ filters, the resulting estimates of the photometric ratio measurement and its statistical uncertainty are $0.5 \pm (0.90 \times 10^{-5})$ for the case of an LPRS generated using laser design options~(A), and $0.5 \pm (3.38 \times 10^{-5})$ for the case of an LPRS generated using laser design options~(B).

-This shows that in the case of either laser design options $a$) or $b$), one can reach the expected systematic uncertainty limit on the LPRS photometric ratio [which is estimated as $\pm(9.0 \times 10^{-5})$, as stated at the end of Section~\ref{sec:EstFlux}] by utilizing the LPRS together with just a single pair of 30~s VRO visits either in the $r$ and $z$ filters, or in the $r$ and $i$ filters.
+This shows that in the case of either laser design options~(A) or~(B), one can reach the expected systematic uncertainty limit on the LPRS photometric ratio [which is estimated as $\pm(9.0 \times 10^{-5})$, as stated at the end of Section~\ref{sec:EstFlux}] by utilizing the LPRS together with just a single pair of 30~s LSST visits either in the $r$ and $z$ filters, or in the $r$ and $i$ filters.